crytic/building-secure-contracts/program-analysis/echidna/finding-transactions-with-high-gas-consumption.md

 ## Introduction

-In this short tutorial, we are going to show how to use Echidna to find transactions with high gas consumption.
-This feature can be useful to optimize contracts before deployment, or to detect possible Denial-of-Service attacks.
-Let's suppose we have a contract like this one:
+We will see how to find the transactions with has gas consumption with Echidna.
+The target is the following smart contract:

 ```solidity
 contract C {